Klipper3d/klipper/docs/Firmware_Commands.md

   queue.
 There may be hundreds of these sequences queued during normal operation.
 New sequence are appended to the end of the queue and as each sequence completes its 'count' number of steps it is popped from the front of the queue.
-There may be tens of thousands of steps queued in the firmware and every step will have a reliable and predictable schedule time.
+This system allows the firmware to queue potentially hundreds of thousands of steps - all with reliable and predictable schedule times.

 * set_next_step_dir oid=%c dir=%c : This command specifies the value
   of the dir_pin that the next queue_step command will use.